-Once the Round 1 Project Application period closes, ACA will conduct a period of Project Application Review and Negotiation, which is expected to last until May 13, 2025.
 As stated in the BEAD Initial Proposal Volume II, the Round 2 is specifically designed for eligible Broadband Serviceable Locations (BSLs) that did not receive applications as part of Round 1.
 The Round 2 Project Application submission period will open on June 3, 2025.
-Round 2 application submissions will be available for 30 calendar days until July 3, 2025.
-Once the Round 2 Application period closes, ACA will conduct another period of Application Review and Negotiation, which will last until September 5, 2025.
+Round 2 application submissions will be available until July 18, 2025.
+ACA will accept and review Project Applications on a rolling basis during this time.
+Once the Round 2 Application period closes, ACA will conduct another period of Application Review and Negotiation, which will last until September 25, 2025.

-Additional information on submitting a Project Application is provided in Section 2 of this document.
+Additional information on submitting a Project Application is provided below.